• Art Magazine

 Platinum and white gold formed the basis, refined by diamonds, emeralds and sapphires.
 These jewelry embodied the spirit of a dynamic era: precision met luxury, progress for elegance.

-The Art Deco style, which was popular in the Golden twenties and the global economic crisis, attached great importance to shine, glamor and modernism.
-Art and architecture from ancient Egypt and the Far East as well as the growth of the industry had a great influence on the movement.
+The Art Deco style, popular during the Roaring Twenties and the Great Depression, emphasized splendor, glamour, and modernism.
+Art and architecture from ancient Egypt and the Far East, as well as industrial growth, had an enormous influence on the movement.

-The symmetry and order of Art Deco Schmuckdesigns was usually decorated with diamonds, emeralds, rubies, sapphires and platinum or white gold.
-Easily accessible jewelry in mass production was also made possible by the widespread introduction of new materials such as bakelite and varnish.
+The symmetry and order of Art Deco jewelry designs were typically embellished with diamonds, emeralds, rubies, sapphires, and platinum or white gold.
+Easily accessible, mass-produced jewelry was also made possible by the widespread introduction of new materials such as Bakelite and lacquer.

 Bauhaus: Functionality with a clear form